MrRoxandi/TTvActionHub/README.md

 ## LUA Scripting

 This project allows you to customize chat commands using LUA scripts.
-The [`example.lua`](TTvActionHub/example/example.md) file provides an example configuration.
+The [`examples`](TTvActionHub/example/) files provides an example files for configuration, commands and other.
 For a detailed description of the available API, please refer to the [API_ENG](TTvActionHub/API_ENG.md)/[API_RU](TTvActionHub/API_RU.md) .

 ## License